hanhanwu/Hanhan_Applied_DataScience/auto_pipeline.md

 * [Hyperopt][1]
 * [Optuna][2]
   * [Quick start][3] - You will see how to tune param with multiple estimators and params, nice visualization too
   * [Optuna vs Hyperopt][4]
-  * It compared the 2 tools from different important aspects, and in every aspects, Optuna appears to be no worse
+    * It compared the 2 tools from different important aspects, and in every aspects, Optuna appears to be better overall
+  * [Using Optuna in different models][14]
+* Bayesian Optimizaton
+  * It considers past model info to select params for the new model
+  * [An example][15]
+    * Bayes_opt may not be faster than hyperopt but you can stop whenever you want and get current best results.
+It also shows the tuning progress that contains which value got selected in each trial

 ### Model Selection
 * [Google Model Search][8]